fastjengine/fastjengine.github.io/news/2021-08-03-fastj-1-5-0-release.md

 #### Polygon2D Render Styles
-As briefly shown in the [`Drawable` builders section](#Drawable-Builders), the `Polygon2D` class has received an attribute called `RenderStyle.` This attribute allows you to control how and what of a specific `Polygon2D` should be rendered -- its outline, its fill, or _both_.
+As briefly shown in the [`Drawable` builders section](#Drawable-Builders), the `Polygon2D` class has received an attribute called `RenderStyle`.
+This attribute allows you to control how and what of a specific `Polygon2D` should be rendered -- its outline, its fill, or _both_.

 There are specific options for each possibility:
 - `RenderStyle.Fill`